 and 232 dry storage spaces.
 There is ample guest moorage available for overnight and short-term stays.
 The Port provides showers, restrooms, fuel, and boat launch for both tenants and guests.

 Waiting times for larger slips (32-50 feet) are currently at 1 - 6 years.
 Smaller-sized slips can be obtained fairly readily, however.
 This is a reflection of current trends in the recreational boating industry, with smaller sport fishing vessels gradually being replaced by larger recreational boats.
 As the Port considers marina upgrades and/or expansion, it will plan with an eye on this trend toward larger boats.

 In addition to regular tenants, there are generally up to 30 short-term guests at the marina at any given time.
 Edmonds competes favorably with other marinas in the area for this guest moorage, due to the quality of facilities - both in the water and on shore.
 The economic benefits of these guests extend far beyond the Port itself, as many guests take advantage of the restaurants and shops along the shoreline and in the downtown core.

 Twenty five full and part time personnel operate the marina.
 Their primary duties are to provide launching, fuel, maintenance, security, and administrative services.

-The Port of Edmonds is also a certified Clean Marina.
+The Port of Edmonds is a Leadership Certified Clean Marina and Leadership Certified Boatyard.